lethak/frostbite-php-framework/README.md

-Exemple: Creating you own preset class
+Exemple: Creating your own preset class
 ----------------------------------------

 For the moment, you have to create your own class like this one.